abdulgaphy/r3con1z3r/README.md

 `r3con1z3r google.com`

+# ToDo

+- [] Include travis setup for automatic testing
+- [] Include automatic deployment of incremented versions to pypi so that `pip install r3con1z3r` can work

 # License

 r3con1z3r is licensed under the GNU GPL license. take a look at the [LICENSE](/LICENSE) for more information.